Audience menu for:

 This information regarding institutional policies and sanctions related to copyright infringement, including peer-to-peer file sharing, is available at the Library, 443-412-4131, or online at http://www.harford.edu/academics/library/help/copyright-basics/for-students.aspx.

 Includes information regarding issues concerning Public Safety, such as crime prevention; campus emergency response and evacuation procedures; and the reporting of criminal and hate offenses, arrests, and disciplinary actions.
 Crime statistics for the previous three years are reported as required by the Department of Education.
 You may access this information in the Annual Security Report or by calling the Department of Public Safety at 443-412-2041.
 In the event of an emergency, you may reach a Public Safety Officer by calling 443-412-2272.

 This information includes the College's policy on illegal drugs and alcohol on campus, state and federal laws, education and counseling programs, sanctions for violations of the policy, and how to find out more about the policy.
 Harford Community College's Guide for a Drug-Free Campus and Workplace is available from the Student Activities office, 443-412-2140 (Student Center, lower level).

-This Graduation, Retention, and Transfer Rates information is a portion of the data that the College reports to the federal government via the Integrated Postsecondary Education Database (IPEDS).
+This Graduation, Retention, and Transfer rates information for all students and for students receiving athletic financial aid is a portion of the data that the College reports to the federal government via the Integrated Postsecondary Education Database (IPEDS).
 For additional information, please contact the Institutional Research, Planning, and Effectiveness office at 443-412-2344.

 Harford Community College